nss-evening-cohort-06/theme-park-m3diators/README.md

 ## Technical Considerations
 * Data is required to be requested from Firebase based on collections.
 Pull only what you need.
 * Consider encapsulating all Firebase calls into a single module.
 * Use SASS to control your color themes.
-* Incorporate a CSS grid framework
+* Incorporate Bootstrap for your CSS grid framework and nav bar components.

 ## Technology Requirements
 * SASS